qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/ISSUE_TEMPLATE.md

 ## Description

-Include sentences with details describing the issue you have encountered.
+Include sentences with details describing the issue you have encountered (e.g., actual behavior, expected behavior, steps to reproduce).

 ## Checklist
 > This is the issue/bug trackers for [QGIS Website](https://qgis.org).